cmt2/revbayes.github.io/tutorials/divrate/sampling.md

 Uniform Taxon Sampling
 ======================

-In our first analysis we will assume *uniform* taxon sampling [see
+In our first analysis we will assume *uniform* taxon sampling [see {%citet Hoehna2011 Hoehna2014a %}].
-@Hoehna2011} {% cite Hoehna2014a].
 Uniform taxon sampling is the oldest and most basic technique to include incomplete taxon sampling
-{% cite Nee1994b} {% cite Yang1997 %}.
+{% cite Nee1994b Yang1997 %}.
 Uniform taxon sampling corresponds to the
 assumption that every species has the same probability $\rho$ to be included (*i.e.,*sampled) in our study.
 Imagine flipping a coin that has the probability $\rho$ to show up